Tan-JunWei/CTF-Writeups/content/PicoCTF/Cryptography/la cifra de.md

 Merqlsu’x deityd htzkrje avupaxjo it 1555 fd a itytosfaznzn uk ehk ktryy.
 Ehk qzwkw saraps uk ehk fwpnfmezx lrk szw ymtfzjo rklflgwwy, hze tnj llvmlbkyd ati ehk nydkc wezypry fce sniej gj mkfys uk l mtjxotnn kkd ahxfde, cmtcn hln hj oilkprkse woys eghs cuwceyuznjjyt.
 ```

+>[!tip] Determining the cipher
+>>[!question] PicoCTF Hint: Perhaps looking at history will help
+>
+>With this clue, I tried searching the years mentioned in the above text (1508, 1467, 1553, 1555).
+This led to the [Wikipedia page for the Vigènere cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
+Indeed, some of these dates were mentioned again the "History" section of this page.
 ### Getting the flag

 Since the key is not provided, we can use a tool like [this](https://www.guballa.de/vigenere-solver)to break the Vigenère cipher without knowing the key.